 POSITIONING & ATTACHMENT

 Health professionals who have not received specific training are not expected to advise on how to improve positioning and attachment.
-However in addition to making an assessment of any medical problem causing or resulting from breastfeeding difficulty, they should do two things:
+However in addition to making an assessment of any medical problem causing or resulting from breastfeeding/chestfeeding difficulty, they should do two things:

 Refer, or tell people how to self-refer, to others with the appropriate expertise

-Remember, expert assessment of positioning and attachment is so important that it's the first line recommended treatment for breastfeeding pain, suspected colic, gastro-oesophageal reflux disease, faltering growth and problems of milk supply, according to NICE
+Remember, expert assessment of positioning and attachment is so important that it's the first line recommended treatment for breastfeeding/chestfeeding pain, suspected colic, gastro-oesophageal reflux disease, faltering growth and problems of milk supply, according to NICE

 It is generally inappropriate for an untrained health professional to assess for a tongue-tie but referring to others with appropriate expertise will ensure this is considered.
 First line treatment for tongue-tie related feeding difficulty is expert support with positioning and attachment.
 If difficulties continue then many families report improvement after tongue-tie release, although there is no robust randomised evidence currently.
 Health professionals dealing with infants should be aware of local tongue-tie referral pathways.